New Zealand Ordnance staff at Mulheim, Germany, 1919

 Service Chevrons denoting 5 years service starting from 1914

 Service Chevrons were worn inverted on the right sleeve and signified overseas service since 4 August 1914.
 A red chevron worn on the base indicated service on or before 31 December 1914.
-Service after 1 January 1915 was denoted by Blue Chevrons.
+Blue Chevrons denoted service after 1 January 1915.

 The Major

-• Temporary Major Gossage, who was the NZ Division, DADOS.
+• Temporary Major Gossage was the NZ Division, DADOS.

 Temporary Major Charles Ingram Gossage